Boeink History, Family Crest & Coats of Arms

-Wales came the name of Boeink.
+From the Celtic land of Wales came the name of Boeink.
 The Welsh name Boeink is a patronymic surname created from the Welsh personal name Owen, or Owein.
 The surname Boeink was originally ab-Owen: the distinctive Welsh patronymic prefix "ab" or "ap," means "son of," but the prefix has been assimilated into the surname over the course of time.
-CITATION[CLOSE]

 Early Origins of the Boeink family

-Another 188 words (13 lines of text) covering the years 1761, 1797 and 1704 are included under the topic Early Boeink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boeink research.
+Another 64 words (5 lines of text) covering the years 1761, 1797, 1704, 1575, 1624 and 1590 are included under the topic Early Boeink History in all our PDF Extended History products and printed products wherever possible.

 Boeink Spelling Variations